 One of the hardest times for me as a dog mom was when Sassy got spayed.
 Having your dog spayed can be scary.
 I didn’t know what to expect or what to do.
 I’d also had a few friends get their dogs spayed that had some complications so I think that made me more afraid.
 I hope this post helps someone out there feel a bit better knowing what to expect in general!
 Every puppy is different, but today I am going to share our experience.
+This is what to expect after your dog is spayed!

 We got Sassy spayed because we had no plans to breed her, so she can continue to be boarded when we travel, and go to daycare.